davidsowerby/takkan/blog/precept/2021-09-22-move-to-docusaurus.md

 I used [Vercel](https://vercel.com/) because it looked easy!
 It was.

+**Updated 2021-10-12:**  It was easy to set up Vercel, but when the free trial for the Pro version ran out, I ran into problems trying to import as a personal project and went back to Netlify.
+This was also straightforward, even though there are some cautionary notes the the Docusaurus documentation.

 ### Issues

 I did have some broken links, but this seemed inconsistent - some worked, some did not.